joannabkrol/html-canvas-tryout/README.md

-Simple example of html canvas
+# Simple example of html canvas

+To see the result:

+> Open the index.html file